-Country assessments 1.
-Country report-a written assessment of the state of transformation and the management performance 2.
-Country ratings-numerical assessments of the state of transformation and the management performance port undergoes a process of blind review by a second country and expert also provides ratings for the country independent of s ratings. ordinator reviews both experts' ratings, the original report and ert's review and comments. the report and ratings may be made in consultation with the first Feb Intra-regional review & calibration Each regional coordinator reviews ratings in his region.
-Scores are calibrated to reflect differences among countries of the same region.
-Inter-regional review & calibration The regional coordinators convene and review ratings across regions.
-Scores are calibrated to reflect international differences and ensure global comparability.
-Apr Ratings aggregated Ratings given for each question are aggregated to calculate the overall scorces for the following analytical dimensions: democracy status, market economy status, and management performance.
-Final review & calibration Final ratings are reviewed, calibrated if necessary and adopted by the BTI Board. Мау Publications Dissemination of Status and Management Indices, country reports, further analyses and visualisation of the BTI results through: Book Internet Transformation Atlas Nov a written assessment of the state of transformation and the erformance numerical assessments of the state of transformation and the erformance port undergoes a process of blind review by a second country ond expert also provides ratings for the country independent of s ratings. ordinator reviews both experts' ratings, the original report and ert's review and comments. the report and ratings may be made in consultation with the first Intra-regional review & calibration Each regional coordinator reviews ratings in his region.
-Scores are calibrated to reflect differences among countries of the same region.
-Inter-regional review & calibration The regional coordinators convene and review ratings across radio comparability.
-Ratings aggregated Ratings aggregated Ratings given for each question are aggregated to calculate the overall scores for the following analytical dimensions: democracy status, market economy status, and management performance.
-Final review & calibration Final ratings are reviewed, calibrated if necessary and adopted by the BTI Board.
-Publications Dissemination of Status and Management Indices, country reports, further analyses and visualisation of the BTI results through: Book Internet
+and the mana 2.
+Country rating nents t-a written assessment of the state of transformation Igement performance gs-numerical assessments of the state of transformation Igement performance Jan 15 expert.
+The se of the first ex 2.
+The regional o and the secor coordinator reviews both experts' ratings, the original report ad expert's review and comments. to the report and ratings may be made in consultation with Feb 15 Each regional coc eview & calibration rdinator reviews ratings in his region.
+Scores are calibrated ces among countries of the same region.
+The regional coor eview & calibration dinators convene and review ratings across regions.
+Scores are ect international differences and ensure global comparability.
+Apr 15 Edit Report edits begin.
+Ratings aggregated Ratings given for each question are aggregated to calculate the overall scorces for the following analytical dimensions: democracy status, market economy status, and management performance.
+Final review &amp; calibration Final ratings are reviewed, calibrated if necessary and adopted by the BTI Board.
+May 15 Publications Dissemination of Status and Management Indices, country reports, further analyses and visualisation of the BTI results through: Book Internet Transformation Atlas Jan 16